Most nonprofit leaders aren’t thinking about nonprofit fractional staffing when things are going well.

 When Fractional Staffing Is Not the Right Fit

 This matters too.
-If an organization needs someone in the building every day, deeply embedded in the culture, managing a large team, or filling a role that requires full institutional presence, fractional staffing probably isn’t the right answer.
+If an organization needs someone in the building every day, managing a large team, or filling a role that requires full institutional presence, fractional staffing probably isn’t the right answer.
+Being honest about that distinction matters.
+Not every situation calls for fractional staffing, and the goal is never to fit every problem into one solution.

 The Real Question